Ayfri/Kore/README.md

 1. Fork the repository.
 2. Run gradle `generation:run` task to generate the auto-generated files.
-3. Run gradle `datapackDSL:run` to run the tests.
+3. Run gradle `kore:run` to run the tests.
 4. Make your changes.
 5. Create a pull request and wait for it to be reviewed and merged.